Wethospu/gw2dungeons/ReadMe.txt

 == Identifiers ==
-Along with the name you need to add path and category to identify and distinguish enemy properly.
+Along with the name you need to add path and rank to identify and distinguish enemy properly.
-Valid categories: "normal", "veteran", "elite", "champion", "legendary", "structure", "trap"
+Valid ranks: "normal", "veteran", "elite", "champion", "legendary", "structure", "trap"

 syntax:
 	path="path1"|"path2"|"pathN"